Plot Settings and Appearance Reference

 Legend #

 The Legend panel controls the figure legends, including both the items and the text.
 If the simulation is spin polarized, a second set of legend settings is added to this panel.
 Use the Show legend checkbox to enable or disable the legend.
+When disabled, legend controls in this panel are disabled.

 Orientation: choose the orientation of the legend by selecting vertical or horizontal from this dropdown menu.